zer2/fantasy-basketball-optimizer/about/turnovers.md

 # The curious case of turnovers

-Turnovers are a unique category because turnovers are a negative asset and therefore are inversely correlated to other categories.
-That is, winning turnovers make it less likely that you will win other categories.
-For this reason, many fantasy basketball analysts recommend down-weighting the turnovers category to a low weight like $25\%$ or even $0\%$.
+Turnovers are a unique category because they are a negative asset and therefore are inversely correlated to other categories.
+That is, winning turnovers make it harder to win other categories and vice versa.
+For this reason, many fantasy basketball analysts recommend down-weighting the turnovers category to a low weight like $25\%$ or even $0\%$ relative to what Z-scores would otherwise tell them.

 I think that there is a real argument to be made here, but it is overblown.
 For this reason the website default is to weigh turnovers like every other category.

 Unfortunately, I had to ignore the concept of correlations between categories in the paper for technical reasons (it makes the math impossible, in a sense).
 So my argument here is not enormously rigorous, and not built into the logic of H-scoring.
 Still, I realize that understanding how to treat turnovers is an important part of drafting strategy, and my default may be controversial.
-So I will lay out a heuristic justification here, going through the main arguments that are made against turnovers, then testing the hypothesis that punting turnovers is uniquely beneficial
+So I will lay out a heuristic justification here, going through the main arguments that are made against turnoversand why they don't convince me, then testing the hypothesis that punting turnovers is uniquely beneficial

 ## 1. The first argument: turnovers are volatile